ProfessorMOB/braille-art-aesthetics/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 voilà! this looks much nicer
-what the tool basically did was clear all dots that didn't have an empty dot after them if from left to right or an empty dot if from right to left essentially the 'r' option clears everything on the right starting from the end and finishing at where there is a dot
+what the tool basically did was clear all dots that didn't have an empty dot after them if from left to right or an empty dot if from right to left essentially the 'r' option clears everything on the right starting from the end and finishing at where there is a dot, similar thing with the l option

 i use this tool mainly so i can beautify braille art, ive got a tonna ideas I want to implement such as borders (and perhaps even AI) but i haven't really gotten there yet